robertmotr/goodlife-booking-alerter/README.md

 TO-DO:

 - Instead of freezing the Controller while the webdriver loads the page, implement a separate thread for the driver so that the Controller does not hang while it loads.
+- Restructure package access so that everything fits under com.robert